UniPixel: Unified Object Referring and Segmentation for Pixel-Level Visual Reasoning

 \subsection{Training Recipe}

 The detailed distribution of training datasets for \model{} is shown in Tab.~\ref{tab:training}.
 Within the three-stage training recipe, we first pre-train the sparse prompt encoder using short caption samples from Inst-IT \cite{instit} and VideoRefer \cite{videorefer}.
 For each sample, we randomly select a point inside the ground truth mask (50\%) or generate an augmented box from it (50\%).
 This stage aims to enable the model with simple visual prompt comprehension and regional captioning capabilities on images and videos.
 In the second stage, we align the LLM and mask decoder using referring object segmentation datasets \cite{refcoco,refcocog,urvos}.
 We use short caption/query samples for the first two stages to focus on alignment rather than knowledge learning.
 For the last stage, we collect a large-scale, high-quality corpus called \texttt{UniPixel-SFT-1M}\footnote{\,\url{https://huggingface.co/datasets/PolyU-ChenLab/UniPixel-SFT-1M}} to jointly train the model on diverse pixel-level tasks.
-The original annotations have been rewritten using task-specific templates to incorporate instructions.
-All the repurposed datasets and pre-processing pipelines will be publicly available to facilitate future research.
+The original annotations have been rewritten using task-specific templates with instructions.
+General image and video understanding datasets \cite{llava1.5,videogptplus} are also incorporated, resulting around 2M samples in total.